About

 POPULAR ACCLAIM.

-“Science fiction—particularly hard SF—has come under fire in recent years from those who feel the genre has become too concerned with the present, that in a world already filled with marvelous gadgets, writers are failing to imagine vivid, wild and yet credible futures for humankind.
+“…that in a world already filled with marvelous gadgets, writers are failing to imagine vivid, wild and yet credible futures for humankind.
 Within that context, a site like Plausible Futures serves as a source of inspiration, not only to authors looking for the meat of their next story, but for anyone who wants to kick back and imagine what life might be like in another decade, century or even millennium.”

 - A.M.
 Dellamonica, Sci-Fi Weekly.